djeada/Linux-Notes/notes/system_startup.md

 ### Kernel

+Once the boot loader has finished its job, the kernel is loaded and executed.
+The kernel is responsible for mounting the root file system and starting the init process, which is typically run as a daemon with PID 1.
+Init is responsible for choosing the run level and starting the programs associated with that run level.

 The Linux kernel is efficient because it is modular.

-* Kernel is started from GRUB.
-* The files responsible for this part are called <code>vmlinux</code> or <code>vmlinuz</code>.
-Those are static files found on <code>/boot/</code>.
 * Mounts the root file system.
-* Executes init: /sbin/init.
+* Executes init: `/sbin/init`.
 * Then it has access to all modules loaded into the kernel (such as usb or video card).
-* Modules are not part of the static kernel, they are usually placed at <code>/lib/modules/</code>.
+* Modules are not part of the static kernel, they are usually placed at `/lib/modules/`.

 ### Init

-On Linux, init (short for initialization) is the program that starts all other processes.
-It is typically run as a daemon with PID 1.
+Init (short for initialization) is the first process that starts on a Linux system.
+It is usually run as a daemon with Process ID (PID) 1 and is responsible for:

-* Chooses the run level.
+* Choosing the runlevel.
-* Configuration file: /etc/inittab.
-* What programs will be loaded on startup.
+* Reading the configuration file (/etc/inittab) to determine which programs should be loaded on startup.

 ### Runlevel

-* There is a program associated with every runlevel (system mode).
-* It determines the current type of system (graphical or standalone network, for example).
-* You can switch between them and set the default.
-* Be aware that they differ across Debian and RedHat/Suse.
+A run level is a system mode that determines the type of system being used (e.g. graphical, standalone network).
+The user can switch between run levels and set the default run level.
+The available run levels differ between distributions.
+Common ones include:

 | Runlevel | Description |
 | --- | --- |